thalyshenrique7/inventory-control-system/README.md

 ### Movement Registration:
 + If the movement is of the entry type, calculate the entry quantity and current balance
 + If the movement is of the exit type, calculate the output quantity and current balance
-+ Only initial balance and entry type movements are allowed for new products
++ Only initial balance type movement is allowed for new products
 + Situation: If balance is small than quantity minimum is register as 'Is less than quantity minimum', else is 'Is greater than quantity minimum'
 + Document: Only register if movement type is 'Entry' or 'Exit'
 + Must have movement date and time